eflautt/ga-data-science/projects/unit-projects/project-4/readme.md

 ---

-## EVALUATION
+### EVALUATION

-Your project will be evaluated by your instructors in the following areas:
+Your project will be assessed using the following standards:

 1. Present Results
 2. Professional Development

 #### Rubric: [Click here for the complete rubric](#).

-Your instructors will score each of your standards using the scale below:
+Requirements for these standards will be assessed using the scale below:

     Score | Expectations
     ----- | ------------